hmailserver/hmailserver/README.md

 Building OpenSSL
 ----------------

-1. Download OpenSSL 1.0.1t from https://www.openssl.org/source/openssl-1.0.1t.tar.gz and put it into %hMailServerLibs%\<OpenSSL-Version>.
+1. Download OpenSSL 1.0.2* from http://www.openssl.org/source/ and put it into %hMailServerLibs%\<OpenSSL-Version>.
+Replace 1.0.2* with the latest 1.0.2-version available (1.0.2j at the time of this writing)
-   You should now have a folder named %hMailServerLibs%\<OpenSSL-version>, for example C:\Dev\hMailLibs\openssl-1.0.1t
+   You should now have a folder named %hMailServerLibs%\<OpenSSL-version>, for example C:\Dev\hMailLibs\openssl-1.0.2j
 2. Start a VS2013 x86 Native Tools Command Prompt
 3. Change dir to %hMailServerLibs%\<OpenSSL-version>.
 4. Run the following commands: